---->

 need only the simplest response, and the relative nature of

-attraction theory really gave it more scientific power.)
-And
+attraction theory really gave it more scientific power.
+And simple single-cell creatures like Amoeba

-Newton's blackbox theory was soon simply ignored as though it did
+Newton's black-box theory allowing action-at-distance signal-response was soon simply ignored as though it did

 not exist.